Solar Still Water

 Different Water Uses

 The distilled water produced by a passive solar still is not just for drinking, there are many different applications for the home, garden and garage, so its worth having a few litres or gallons of it around.
-Clean water free of chemicals, minerals and contaminents has a number of valuable uses such as:
+Clean water free of chemicals, minerals and contaminants has a number of valuable uses such as:

 - Solar distilled water can be used to refill lead-acid storage batteries used as part of a solar energy systems, automotive, and other such wet rechargable batteries

 - The distilled water can be mixed with antifreeze or rust inhibiting liquids to slow down the oxidization process of closed-loop solar heating systems, geothermal coils, or car radiators reducing the risk of freezing or overheating

 - Solar water can be used to water delicate plants like orchids, tropical plants and ferns as the distillate is free from the minerals and additives like fluoride or chlorine which are present in normal tap water

 - It is less corrosive than tap water so can be used in steam irons, laboratories, aquariums cosmetics, injuries and medical equipment without it becoming clogged or damaged by mineral deposits and limescale

 Freshwater production using solar stills to purify your water has many advantages and uses.
-Off-grid homesteaders can power their homes or cabins with solar photovoltaic panels, wind turbines, or hydro energy turbines, but with a “solar still” they can be fully indipendant, because as we have seen, a solar still’s can turn dirty water into pure water for a host of different uses including for emegencies and survival.
+Off-grid homesteaders can power their homes or cabins with solar photovoltaic panels, wind turbines, or hydro energy turbines, but with a “solar still” they can be fully independent, because as we have seen, a solar still’s can turn dirty water into pure water for a host of different uses including for emergencies and survival.
 After all, we use the sun’s free solar energy to pump water, why not use it to purify the water.

 Solar Still Summary